-It is with great regret that we have had to take the very difficult decision to close the day facility at Paul’s Place, along with cancelling our short breaks and out-of-house activities until this has passed.
-This is due to the advice given by the Government and the Chief Medical Advisers to reduce risk to those with health conditions and to avoid gatherings of large numbers of people.
+It is with great regret that we have had to take the difficult decision to close the day facility at Paul’s Place, along with cancelling our short breaks and out-of-house activities until this has passed.
+This is due to the advice given by the Government and the Chief Medical Officer to reduce risk to those with health conditions and to avoid gatherings of large numbers of people.

 We are still here to help

 Whilst the day facility is shut, Paul’s Place is still open.
 Paul’s Place started with a group of compassionate individuals seeing a need in their local community and this still continues to motivate all our staff here today.
 Their care and compassion will continue throughout this period as we take the time to change our services and support those we have come to know and befriend.